In This Article

 What metric should I pair with resting heart rate?

 Pair it with HRV and sleep quality.
 The three together tell a clearer recovery story than any single metric.
+See the HRV interpretation guide for how to read that data alongside resting heart rate.

 Protocol